Malcolm David Eckel

+Malcolm David Eckel is Professor of Religion and Director of the Institute for Philosophy and Religion at Boston University, US.

+Early life and education

-Malcolm David Eckel is Professor of Religion and Director of the Institute for Philosophy and Religion at Boston University.
-He received a B.A. from Harvard University, a B.A. and M.A. from Oxford University, and a Ph.D. in the Study of Religion from Harvard.
-His teaching at Boston University has been recognized by the Metcalf Award for Teaching Excellence (1998), and he has served as the Distinguished Teaching Professor of the Humanities (2002-5).
-He also has served as Assistant Dean and Director of the Core Curriculum (2007–13), an integrated program in the liberal arts for first- and second-year students in the College of Arts and Sciences.
+Eckel received a B.A. from Harvard University, a B.A. and M.A. from Oxford University.
+While at Oxford, he studied Sanskrit.
+He received a Ph.D. in the Study of Religion from Harvard in 1980, focusing on the Buddhist traditions of India, Tibet and Southeast Asia.

+From 1978-1980 he was an Instructor in Religion at Middlebury College.

+While studying for his PhD, Eckel taught at Ohio Wesleyan University (Delaware).
+On completion of his doctorate, he taught at Harvard’s Division School for 5 years.
+He was also the Administrative Director of the Harvard Center for the Study of World Religions.

+He then moved on to Boston University, where he received Metcalf Award for Teaching Excellence in 1998.
+By this time he had started to publish.

+Eckel returned to Harvard in 1991 to teach at the School of Religion.
+He served on the Visiting Committee of Harvard Divinity School from 2008-2013.
+In 2013, he was invited to deliver a series of lectures entitled “Modes of Recognition: Aspects of Theory in Mahayana Buddhist Narrative” as visiting professor in Buddhist Studies at the University of Sydney, Australia.

+Publications

 His publications include Bhāviveka and His Buddhist Opponents (Harvard); Buddhism: Origins, Beliefs, Practices, Holy Texts, Sacred Places (Oxford); To See the Buddha: A Philosopher's Quest for the Meaning of Emptiness (Princeton); Jnanagarbha's Commentary on the Distinction Between the Two Truths: An Eighth-Century Handbook of Madhyamaka Philosophy (State University of New York); and "Is There a Buddhist Philosophy of Nature?" in Theoretical and Methodological Issues in Buddhism and Ecology (Harvard Center for the Study of World Religions).
 He is the editor of two volumes of essays: India and The West: The Problem of Understanding (Harvard Center for the Study of World Religions) and Deliver Us from Evil (Continuum).

-Before joining the faculty at Boston University, he served as Associate Professor at Harvard Divinity School and as Administrative Director of the Harvard Center for the Study of World Religions.
-He served on the Visiting Committee of Harvard Divinity School from 2008-2013.
-In 2013, he was invited to deliver a series of lectures entitled “Modes of Recognition: Aspects of Theory in Mahayana Buddhist Narrative” as Visiting Professor in Buddhist Studies at the University of Sydney, Australia.
-From 1978-1980 he was an Instructor in Religion at Middlebury College.
+Dr. Eckel leads educational journeys to India and the Himalayan Kingdoms.